 Other Health Benefits of Pine Needle Tea

-Algonquin tribes would also make a cold bark tea from the wounds on the tree bark.
-The resin from the wounds was boiled to make a decoction for sore throat, colds and tuberculosis.
+The Algonquin tribes have a tradition of making a cold bark tea from the wounds on the tree bark.
+They would boil the resin from these wounds to create a decoction used for soothing sore throats, and addressing symptoms associated with colds and other respiratory concerns

 - Analgesic